paspapob/paspapob.github.io/README.md

 the commands after validating that they work.
 This is in contrast to broadly explaining what kind of shell command should be used.
 In the tasks provided, shell commands can be directly copied and pasted from the instructions into the Command Prompt.
+Furthermore, the commands provided have been successfully tested as recommended by Etter.
 ```

 Following Step 2, Jekyll can now be utilized to generate the files necessary